joshbegley/nyt-latest/README.md

 `Scroll down for hints and conversation about the puzzle for Thursday, Sept.
 24, 2026.`\
 https://www.nytimes.com/2026/09/23/crosswords/strands-sidekick-935.html

 **U.N.
-Live Updates: Iran’s President Accuses U.S. and Israel of Lawless Attacks on Nonmilitary Targets**\
+Live Updates: Iran’s President Accuses U.S. and Israel of Lawless Attacks in a Defiant Address**\
-`Masoud Pezeshkian became the first leader whose country is at war with the United States to address the General Assembly in New York.
-He said Iran was open to diplomacy but would never accept limits on its civilian nuclear program.`\
+`Masoud Pezeshkian said Iran was open to diplomacy to end the war but would never accept limits on its civilian nuclear program.
+He became the first leader to speak to the General Assembly in New York while his country was at war with the United States.`\
 https://www.nytimes.com/live/2026/09/23/world/un-general-assembly-iran-ukraine

 **It’s Not the Oscars: U.N.
 Speakers Love to Ignore Its 15-Minute Rule**\